Kubernetes Version Upgrade Cloud Orchestration Overview¶

 migrate: Instances are moved off a host following the Kubernetes upgrade but before the host is locked.
 Instances with Live Migration support are Live Migrated.
 Otherwise, they are Cold Migrated.

 Manually Migrating Application Instances¶

 On systems with the stx-openstack application there may be some instances that cannot be migrated automatically by orchestration.
 In these cases the instance migration must be managed manually.

 Do the following to manage the instance re-location manually:

-Manually perform Kubernetes version upgrade at least one openstack-compute worker host.
+Manually perform a Kubernetes version upgrade of at least one openstack-compute worker host.
 This assumes that at least one openstack-compute worker host does not have any instances, or has instances that can be migrated.
 For more information on manually updating a host, see Manual Kubernetes Version Upgrade.

 If the migration is prevented by limitations in the VNF or virtual application, perform the following: